shoelace-style/webawesome/docs/docs/natives/index.md

 }
 ```

-If you find yourself opting out of entire element types too much, you could consider only including the parts of Essentials you need instead of the whole thing.
+If you find yourself opting out of entire element types too much, you could consider only including the parts of Natives you need instead of the whole thing.
-You can find instructions for how to do that on the individual Essentials pages.
+You can find instructions for how to do that on the individual Natives pages.